 9. Last minute or same-day bookings

-Sometimes you have to give guests the benefit of the doubt and believe their story.
+Studies show that same-day bookings are 4.3 times more likely to be fraudulent, so it’s better to err on the side of caution.
+Of course, sometimes you have to give guests the benefit of the doubt and believe their story.
 Their hotel is overbooked?
-Mistakes are sometimes made, and it is perfectly plausible.
-But if the story doesn’t quite add up, don’t be afraid to ask for verification.
-Some owners have reported being burgled by last-minute guests they’ve accepted on Airbnb, so it’s better to be safe than sorry.
+Mistakes are sometimes made, and it is a perfectly plausible excuse.
+But if the story doesn’t quite add up, use methods for screening guests and don’t be afraid to ask for verification.

 10. It just doesn’t feel right